Gdreyes172/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
+## Overview:
-## Overview: This project was tasked with the goal of using SQL query language to assess Pewlett Hackard's staff and their retirement status.
+###This project was tasked with the goal of using SQL query language to assess Pewlett Hackard's staff and their retirement status.
+## Purpose:
-# Purpose: We hope to idenftify how many employees will be eligible for retirement along with a list of names and eligible employees for management vacancies.
+### We hope to idenftify how many employees will be eligible for retirement along with their names a departments.
 ---
 # Results:
-##Based on the data we were able to pull using the six different csv files, we were able to deduce that there is a large number of employees coming to retirement stauts.
+## Based on the data we were able to pull using the six different csv files, we were able to deduce that there is a large number of employees coming to retirement stauts.
 A list of names was also created but, for simplicity, we decided to precent the number of employees per title who are about to retire.
 ### 25916 =Senior Engineer
 ### 24926 =Senior Staff
 ### 9285 = Engineer